Parenting During Coronavirus

 The unique stresses facing parents during COVID-19

-With schools and most workplaces closed due to COVID-19, many of us have found ourselves dealing with a new, and often very stressful, family situation.
-As well as having to work from home and run the household, you’re likely also trying to keep your kids on track with their virtual schoolwork—all while being confined to home, cut off from the support of friends and loved ones.
-With the whole family occupying the same space day after day, the strain can seem unrelenting.
+With many schools and workplaces closed due to the coronavirus pandemic, many of us have found ourselves dealing with a new, and often very stressful, family situation.
+As well as having to work from home and run the household, you’re likely also trying to keep your kids on track with their virtual school work—all while enduring the restrictions of social distancing and even being cut off from the support of friends and loved ones.
+With the whole family often occupying the same space day after day, the strain can seem unrelenting.
 If you or your spouse have been furloughed or lost your source of income, the financial pressure can add even more stress.
 Left unchecked, that can be a recipe for burnout.

 As a parent at this time, it’s easy to feel that you have so many roles to fulfill that you can’t possibly perform any of them well.
 But it’s important to remind yourself that this is a unique situation, a global health emergency that none of us have had to face before.
 Don’t beat yourself up if you’re not functioning at your usual standard.
 This can apply to your quality of work, your upkeep of the home, or your ability to keep your kids focused on their schoolwork.
 By going easy on yourself and following these tips for maintaining a sense of balance, you can keep your stress levels in check and make each day a little easier for your family—and for yourself.